 File Attachments

-How do I add file attachments to my mail merge?
+How to add file attachments to my mail merge?

-This article describes how to add file attachments to merged emails, by using static or personalized file link attachments, or by creating personalized PDF file attachments.
+This article describes how to add file attachments to merged mmails, by using static or personalized file link attachments, or by creating personalized PDF file attachments.

-In Google Drive, add your attachment/file (if not already there) by clicking New > File Upload.
+In Google Drive, add your file (if not already there) by clicking on New > File Upload.

-Right click the file in Google Drive and click Get Link.
+Right-click the file on Google Drive, and then click on Get Link.

-Click Copy Link to copy the link in the dialog box.
+Click on Copy Link to copy the link in the dialog box.

-In your merge template, highlight the text that you want to link to your attachment.
+In your merge template, highlight the text that you want to link to your file.

 Open the Link option: